 Experts say that this gunk can find its way into your pores and cause some unwanted clogging.
 And sleeping face down or with your cheek on the pillow may also contribute to acne mechanica, a type of acne caused by pressure and rubbing.

 Obviously, there are ways to prevent pillowcase-related breakouts.
-Dr. Julie Russak, M.D told TODAY that you should change your pillowcase at least once a week, or even more often if you’re prone to acne.
-She also recommends investing in a satin pillowcase, which will absorb less moisture (thus breeding less bacteria) and will reduce chafing on your skin.
+Dr. Julie Russak, M.D told TODAY that people should change their pillowcase at least once a week, or even more often if they’re prone to acne.
+She also recommends investing in a satin pillowcase, which will absorb less moisture (thus breeding less bacteria) and will reduce chafing on the skin.